10 Ways Zinc Benefits Your Health

 3. Women’s Reproductive Health

-hormone function, ovulation, and fertilization.
-It’s also critical for a baby’s normal growth and development during pregnancy.
+Zinc is important for supporting women’s reproductive health where it encourages healthy hormone function, ovulation, and fertilization.
+It’s also a key nutrient that fosters a baby’s normal growth and development during pregnancy.

 4. Men’s Reproductive Health